 Not for nothing is the Yellow River known as “China’s Sorrow”.
 Throughout history, regular floods – such as those which have occurred at the end of several dynasties, and in the 1940s, have caused loss of life in a massive scale, sometimes numbering in the millions.

 For a large and dense population to live on the North China Plain, a high level of water management is required.
-Embankments along the riversides act as flood defences, while irrigation canals distribute the river water for hundreds of miles across the plain to make the crops grow abundantly.
+Embankments along the riversides act as flood defenses, while irrigation canals distribute the river water for hundreds of miles across the plain to make the crops grow abundantly.

 In ancient times, the main crop in northern China was millet, a nutritious food still grown in many parts of the world as a major crop.
 In later centuries wheat came to predominate.